Survival (TV series): Survival in the United States

 In 1971, television broadcasting in the United States became subject to the Prime Time Access Rule, aimed at increasing diversity in programming by restricting the amount of network material that local stations owned by, or affiliated with, a network could air during peak viewing hours.
-The legislation had the effect of opening up the airwaves to cultural and documentary material, with Survival among the beneficiaries.
+The legislation opened the airwaves to cultural and documentary material, with Survival among the beneficiaries.

 The New York advertising agency J. Walter Thompson, now JWT, arranged sponsorship by the Quaker Oats Company of the Survival one-hour The World of the Beaver and took a more general interest in Survival’s output.
 The networks and local station groups were short of documentary material and JWT started a syndication division to supply such programming with the primary objective of attracting advertisers.
 In partnership with JWT, Survival Anglia set up a New York office, and became the first UK television series to form its own American company.
 Two JWT executives, Jack Ball and Farlan Myers, were appointed to the SAL board.
 JWT also provided writers to adapt Survival shows for American audiences - Frank Gannon, Ken Thoren and Jim de Kay - while leading Hollywood actors were routinely engaged for the commentaries.

 The link-up proved fundamental in bringing Survival to prominence in the world market during the 1970s and 1980s, and also was largely responsible for SAL winning a Queen's Award to Industry in 1974.
 Output of half-hour shows for the US market rose to 25 per year and led to expansion of the unit and a corresponding drive for fresh material.
 Syndicated half-hour shows aired under the title The World of Survival, narrated by John Forsythe from 1971 to 1982, while Survival one-hour films became a mainstay of the PBS Nature series following its launch in 1982 The business structure of SAL's American operation also helped Anglia Television's drama productions, including Orson Welles' Great Mysteries (1973–75) and Tales of the Unexpected (1979–88) to flourish in the US.

 SAL also formed partnerships with RKO, Kodak and Home Box Office (HBO), and Survival half-hours were also shown on Discovery Channel.